retznutz/SharpBunny/README.md

 # SharpBunny
-.NET 8.x client implementation for the Bunny.net Stream API
+.NET 8.x client implementation for the Bunny.net Stream API.
+Full disclosure, I wanted to try out github co-pilot, and this seemed like a useful project.
+I am reviewing what co-pilot writes and updating anything I find broken or not correct.

 ## Overview